-During 2018, as in prior years, the Corporation's expenses were primarily for liability insurance, annual management fee, website maintenance, general legal counsel and independent audit services.
-During this time, the costs have remained relatively stable with a renegotiated contract for website maintenance accounting for the reduction from 2016 to 2017.
+During 2019, as in prior years, the Corporation's expenses were primarily for liability insurance, annual management fee, website maintenance, general legal counsel and independent audit services.
+During this time, the costs have remained relatively stable.
+In 2019, audit and legal services were slightly reduced.